-There are two times a lender will pull your credit score: in the initial stages when you’re getting pre-approved for a loan then just before closing to verify that your credit score is still the same.
-It typically costs between $30 – $50 to pull your credit reports from the three main reporting bureaus.
-Your credit score plays a big role in determining the interest rate you’ll get on your loan, and if you have poor credit then a lender will often charge more closing costs because of the increased risk of the mortgage.
+There are two times a lender will pull your credit score: in the initial stages when you’re getting pre-approved for a loan and just before closing to verify that your credit score is still the same.
+It typically costs between $30-$50 to pull your credit reports from the three main reporting bureaus.
+Your credit score plays a big role in determining the interest rate you’ll get on your loan.
+If you have poor credit, a lender will often charge more closing costs because of the increased risk of the mortgage.

 Recording fees are paid at closing when you sign your final documents.
-In Florida, you’ll pay a one-time fee to your local county to record your mortgage documents, which can vary depending on the size of the document.
+In Florida, you’ll pay a one-time fee to your local county to record your mortgage documents.
 The national average for recording fees is $125, but it could be lower or higher depending on the county you reside in and the length of the document.